enderNakamoto/battle_zkapp/README.md

 The game's unique feature is the incorporation of real-time weather data as a decisive factor in battle outcomes.
 We explored Acurast, a decentralized oracle network, to fetch and integrate this data.
 Acurast's architecture, built on Trusted Execution Environments (TEEs), allows for the secure, confidential, and verifiable acquisition and on-chain submission of weather data.
 This implementation creates a trustless bridge between off-chain real-world conditions and on-chain game mechanics.

-## Failed attempt at incorporating Acurast
+## Failed attempt at Incorporating Acurast

 One of the main contribution of the project was supposed to be incorporation of TEE Oracle for Mina Ecosystem - however, there was a problem I could not fix in time.